OPTIONAL THEME:

 INDIGENOUS QUESTIONS

-This unit explores some challenging questions about Indigenous Knowledge Systems and serves as a vehicle for a collaborative written assignment and brief oral report.
+This unit explores some challenging questions about Indigenous Knowledge Systems and serves as a vehicle for a collaborative written assignment and/or brief oral report.

-Each group selects a different generative question from the list below and then applies it to a relevant real-life example.
+Each group selects a different generative question from the list below and then explores it with reference to a relevant real-life example.
 Confident students can modify any of the questions on the list or invent one of their own.

 To what extent can we say that life in industrialized nations is materially rich, but socially poor, compared to life in traditional societies?